LeeMorinUCF/QMB3311S22/demo_17_PP_Ch_13_Searching/README.md

 | 10000000	| 148.2985	| 0.0109	| 13566.79 |

 The results are impressive.
-Binary search is much faster and is equally fast regrdless of the location of the value in the list.
+Binary search is much faster and is equally fast regardless of the location of the value in the list.